jezzsantos/queryany/samples/ri/EVOLUTIONLOG.md

 > Note: Command storage is now only used in utilities.

+Also, note that it is now only root aggregates that require any persistence.
+Which means that child entities no longer need to support persistence at all!
+This makes the codebase remarkably thinner than before, eliminating any persistence mapping and various storage updates for each entity.

-This has necessarily changed the interface of `IRepository` since in this evolution we are still using the same `IRepository` implementation for `ICommanStorage<TEntity>`, `IQueryStorage<TDto>` and `IEventStreamStorage<TAggregateRoot>` which each have different constraints on the generic types.
+This evolution has necessarily changed the interface of `IRepository` since in this evolution we are still using the same `IRepository` implementation for `ICommanStorage<TEntity>`, `IQueryStorage<TDto>` and `IEventStreamStorage<TAggregateRoot>` which each have different constraints on the DTO types being passed to and from them.

 Essentially, the interface to and from `IRepository` is now defined in terms of an object dictionary of properties (`IReadOnlyDictionary<string,object>`) containing the property values of each entity.
-This is accompanied with metadata to describe the property value types.
+This is accompanied with metadata to describe the property value types (i.e. when null values are used).
 These collections are expressed as either a `CommandEntity` or as a `QueryEntity`, and metadata expressed as `EntityMetadata`.

-> This is necessary so that the repository implementations can make their own decisions about how to persist the various datatypes that must be supported: `string`, `bool`, `byte[]`, `Guid`, `int`, `long`, `double`, `DateTime`, `DateTimeOffset`, or any complex type.
+> This is necessary so that the repository implementations can make their own decisions about how to persist the various data types that must be supported: `string`, `bool`, `byte[]`, `Guid`, `int`, `long`, `double`, `DateTime`, `DateTimeOffset`, or any complex type.